Reduce EMI and Improving Reliability of PWM Motors with Motor Filters

 No Mechanical Fitting, No Wear, No Maintenance

-OnFILTER' patented SF-series dedicated dV/dt servo and variable-frequency drives (VFD) filters transform sharp edges of drive pulses into much less "polluting" gradual ramps and also provide additional filtering in motor's ground reducing current through bearings typically 80 to 100 times.
+OnFILTER' patented SF/SV-series dedicated dV/dt servo and variable-frequency drives (VFD) filters and and TF/TV-series stepper motor filters and TF/TV-series transform sharp edges of drive pulses into much less "polluting" gradual ramps and also provide additional filtering in motor's ground reducing current through bearings typically 80 to 100 times.

 Reduction of Ground Current with SF Series Motor Filters